- Congressional and state primaries: Open partisan w/ nonpartisan registration

 Missouri has nonpartisan registration.
 There is no option to affiliate with a political party on the voter registration form

-Open Primaries has endorsed the STL Approves initiative,
+In 2020, Open Primaries endorsed the STL Approves initiative–Prop D for Democracy.

-We’re joining local community and civil rights leaders who are working to empower the marginalized and create a voting system which encourages bridge building and cross-community coalitions.
-The campaign has collected enough signatures for a 2020 ballot initiative and Prop D for democracy is one step closer to being a reality in St. Louis.
+Open Primaries joined local community and civil rights leaders working to empower the marginalized and create a voting system which encourages bridge building and cross-community coalitions.
+The campaign collected the necessary signatures and was on the November 2020 ballot.

-Open Primaries has also partnered with The People in Missouri--an organization committed to enable everyday Americans to find common ground and take action together to create a more responsive government of, by, and for the people.
+Open Primaries partnered with The People in Missouri–an organization committed to enable everyday Americans to find common ground and take action together to create a more responsive government of, by, and for the people.